noobiept/space_invaders/readme.md

 ========

 - you control a laser cannon on the bottom of the screen
-- can be move horizontally
+- can be moved horizontally
 - can fire any number of bullets
 - the goal is to defeat 5 rows of 11 aliens
 - the alien ships move horizontally as a group back and forth, and move down as it reaches an extreme of the canvas (changing the direction after)